 Buying stuff isn’t as easy as it used to be, and perhaps it’s a blessing in disguise.
 Since we can’t just go out and buy whatever we want, why not try and make things ourselves?
 But creating isn’t just practical; it’s also calming and therapeutic.
 Just think of the fun things you can learn how to make: knitting, jewelry making, soap carving.
 If you have kids, they can join in for some of the projects.
 YouTube and Pinterest are flooded with ideas and video tutorials – just take look around and find something you feel like creating.

 Learn a New Language

 You might not be able to travel abroad right now, but you can immerse yourself in a different culture by taking your first steps with a new language.
-Websites like italki can connect you to thousands of teachers that will happily give you online language lessons based on your goals and interests.
+Websites like italki or Preply can connect you to thousands of teachers that will happily give you online language lessons based on your goals and interests.
 You can also start by exploring YouTube channels dedicated to learning different languages.

 After you’ve learned your new skill – show it off to the world by creating a video of your own with Magisto.